dotLAZR/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered

+* Some of the challenges faced with this project was keeping the data correctly.
+At one point in the process the ‘pledged’ column became mixed up which caused time being spent going back to fix it.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?